EinfacheSache/NeoPluginMaster/README.md

-# NeoPluginMaster
+# PluginMaster

-The NeoPluginMaster is a program that serves as a master for the NeoProtect plugin, collecting specific data such as plugin version, online players, and server version.
+The PluginMaster is a program that serves as a master for Plugins from EinfacheSache, collecting specific data such as plugin version, online players, and server version.

 ## Functionality

-The NeoPluginMaster program is capable of collecting various metrics from the NeoProtect plugin.
+The PluginMaster program is capable of collecting various metrics from the plugin.
 These metrics include:

 - **PlayerAmount:** Number of online players on the server.
 - **ServerAmount:** General server metrics.